 His first film Take These Broken Wings also remains a favorite of mine.

 All of Daniel’s documentary films can be purchased here.
+And all can now be viewed on youtube.

 These films need to be watched by everyone with any interest in the people who get labeled mentally ill in America.
 Instead of healing people we are creating sick people for life.
 That’s simply not the way it has to be.
 Every one of these films demonstrates that the vast majority of those labeled with mental illness are capable of…healing and transformation…and in most instances without the need of life-long medication that harms body/mind and spirit.